bensleveritt/xstate-examples/README.md

 ### Simple traffic light

 A toy traffic light that can be in one of three states: red, yellow, or green.
 Demonstrating multiple transitions.

+### UK traffic light

+A traffic light that has 4 states, with 3 outputs: red, amber, and green.
+The difference is that the amber state is split into two separate states: red -> red/amber -> green -> amber -> red.